yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 Typically, you can saturate a database server (or three in case of RF=3) with just one large enough test machine running a synthetic load tester that has a light usage pattern.
 YugabyteDB ships with some synthetic load-testers, which can simulate a few different workloads.
 For example, one load tester simulates a time series or IoT-style workload and another does a stock-ticker like workload.
 But if you have a load tester that emulates your planned usage pattern, you can use that.

-## Can I control the properties (such as VPC, IOPS, tenancy etc.) of the machines YugabyteDB Anywhere spins up?
+## Can I control the properties (such as VPC, IOPS, tenancy, and so on) of the machines YugabyteDB Anywhere spins up?

 Yes, you can control what YugabyteDB Anywhere is spinning up.
 For example: